bfreeman123/BReader/README.md

 App Engine
 ----------
 To setup the app engine project, you need to create a new app engine identifier on app engine.
-Once you have one, plug it into app.yaml line 1.
-Next, you will want to fill in the API key (see above).
+Once you have one, copy app.yaml.sample to app.yaml and fill in your values.

 To import your feeds from google reader, you can go the feeds tab and upload the xml file containing the feeds you get from the google reader export.